-(Father/Son, registration for 2017 will be available after the first of the year): Go to Father/Son Info
+(Father/Son, registration for 2017 is available): Go to Father/Son Info

 2017 SUMMER SESSIONS: We have processed pre-registration applications for our 2017 Camping Season.
 What remains and is listed below are openings for 2017 CampSessions.
 While we endeavor to keep this list updated, at times it may be off by a camper or two.
 It is always best to check the link below or call our registrar for up to the minute availability.
 We are accepting Waiting List applications and often have cancellations after the new year.
 Applications and Waiting List spots are filled, first-come, first-served.
 Happy Camping!